danidiaz/Fluss-der-Worte/NOTES.md

 any modules that it aggregates.
 Conversely, a POM project may aggregate projects that do not inherit from it.

-Two archetypes to learn from:
+Archetypes to learn from:

+- com.airhacks:javaee7-essentials-archetype Java EE 7 project template.
+Clean,
+  lean and minimalistic.

 - org.wildfly.archetype:wildfly-html5-mobile-archetype An archetype that
   generates a Java EE 7 application using HTML5, and JAX-RS to support both